 We left our apartment in San Francisco in October 2016 and have been traveling since!
 We started a website call AlpacaTheBag.com that has travel tips, tours, and even documents our own travels.

-TT: Love that name!
+TT: Love that name.
+I am a massive alpaca farm fan!
 Tell us more about your travels.

 L & D: We just returned to the States from a 5-month traveling tour.
 We visited 4 continents and 20 countries during our trip.
 We loved it!
 We did it over the winter, since most people aren’t vacationing during that time.
 The cheaper rates allowed us to see and do more than we would have if we had traveled in-season.